cosarara/fucking-weeb/README.md

 * Make the thing faster
 * I've had it crash in the middle of downloads (something something C_temporary_stack_bottom)
+* The code is not pretty.
+Don't judge me as a programmer for it (it was my first scheme project after all)

 [the video]: http://www.cosarara.me/jaume/files/videos/fucking-weeb.webm
 [TMDb]: https://www.themoviedb.org/